dk81/timeSeries_retailProject/README.md

 # Reworked Version Of Project
 ---

-The reworked version of the time series Python project is much shorter and has clutter.
+The reworked version of the time series Python project is much shorter and has less clutter.
+Forecasts here are on **sales**.
 It focuses more on the the time series predictions.
 There is an added experimental section where I try out the Holt-Winters time series model on the retail data.

 A comparison plot is shown to show the difference in predictions between the selected SARIMAX model and the selected Holt-Winters model.